spetlr-org/spetlr/docs/power_bi/README.md

 for some sufficient time (e.g. from a separate monitoring job) to verify if the refresh succeeded.

+If you want to refresh only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
+If the list is not empty, only the selected tables will be refreshed.

 All parameters can only be specified in the constructor.